Answer a few questions

 Trim type: Dead wood removal

-Dead-wood on a tree is not only unsightly, but is also detrimental to the trees health.
-Removing dead-wood will increase curb appeal of your home and also give your trees health a good boost.
+Dead-wood on a tree is not only unsightly but is also detrimental to the health of the tree.
+Removing dead-wood will increase the curb appeal of your home and also give the health of your trees a good boost.

 American Beech tree

 Estimated height: 36ft. tall

 It’s easy to see the amazing transformation a tree trim can have on the whole aesthetic appeal of this home.
 A canopy lift involves the removal of the lower branches of a tree essentially lifting the trees canopy off the ground.

 The below canopy lift trim would cost you $410 – $590 depending on the city you live in and the time of year you get the job done.